-Construction Site and Scaffold Accident Attorney in White Plains
+Construction Site & Scaffold Accident Attorney in White Plains

 Representing Westchester and Bronx county victims of workplace accidents

 When you work on a construction site, you may have a job riddled with risks to your health and safety.
 You may work below object that can fall at any time.
 You may also work high above the ground, balanced on safety equipment you are supposed to trust.
 If you have fallen from scaffolding or a ladder, you have a lot to consider about the future.
 You could face permanent injuries that will impact your entire life and degrade your enjoyment of everyday tasks.
 If you are injured on a job, you may be able to recover medical bills and lost wages from a workers’ compensation claim.
 In some cases, if your injuries are severe and the result of a third party’s negligence, you may be able to recover damages.
 It depends on your specific circumstances.
 If you need a law firm to assist you in your legal matter, The Law Offices of Daniel A. Kalish is ready to assess your case, guide you through your legal options, and fight for your interests.